 Virtus Greater European Opportunities Fund

-The Virtus Greater European Opportunities Fund – Class A (VGEAX) “seeks to offer investors exposure to European market economies through well-established companies.
-The securities selected for inclusion in the fund are, in the opinion of the subadviser, well-managed businesses with consistent operating histories and financial performance that have favorable long-term economic prospects, and in most cases, generate free cash flow.
-Over full market cycles, the investment style is designed with the dual objectives of capturing part of the up market cycles and protecting principal in down market cycles.”
+The Virtus Greater European Opportunities Fund Class A (VGEAX) “seeks to offer investors exposure to European market economies through well-established companies.
+The securities selected for inclusion in the fund are believed by the subadviser to be well-managed businesses with consistent operating histories and financial performance that have favorable long-term economic prospects and, in most cases, generate free cash flow.
+Over full market cycles, the investment style is designed with the objective of capturing part of the up market cycles and may offer protection in down market cycles.”

-Virtus Investment Advisers is the investment adviser to VGEAX, and Vontobel Asset Management is its subadviser.
+While Virtus Investment Advisers is the investment adviser to the fund, Vontobel Asset Management functions as its sub-adviser.

-VGEAX’s assets were spread across 45 holdings as of March 2016, three less than a quarter ago.
-It was managing assets worth $30.1 million as of the end of March.
-As of March, its top ten equity holdings included Philip Morris International (PM), Nestlé (NSRGF), Priceline Group (PCLN), Imperial Brands (ITYBY), and SABMiller (SBMRY).
-Together, they make up 19.3% of VGEAX’s portfolio.
+The fund’s assets were spread across 45 holdings as of September 2015.
+Additionally, it was managing assets worth $21.0 million as of October’s end.
+As of the October portfolio, its top ten equity holdings included British American Tobacco (BTI), Philip Morris International (PM), Priceline Group (PCLN), Imperial Tobacco Group (ITYBY), and SABMiller (SBMRY), comprising 21.6% of the fund’s portfolio.

-For this analysis, we’ll be considering VGEAX’s holdings as of December 2015, the latest available sectoral breakdown.
-The holdings after December reflect valuation-driven changes to the portfolio, not the actual holding.
+We’ll be considering holdings as of September 2015 as that’s the latest available sectoral breakdown we have.
+The holdings after September reflect valuation-driven changes to the portfolio, not the actual holdings.